 Research Assistant, Market Street Chinatown Archaeology Project, Stanford Archaeology Center, 2016

-Assisted Principal Investigator in inventory, analysis, and collection management of the Market Street Chinatown Archeology Project; including photographing artifacts for publication, training and supervising lab assistants, and preparing specimens for final curation.
+I assisted the Principal Investigator of this project with the inventory, analysis, and collection management of the Market Street Chinatown Archeology Project; including photographing artifacts for publication, training and supervising lab assistants, and preparing specimens for final curation.

 Graduate Library Scholar Intern, Humboldt State University Library Special Collections, Spring 2016